microsoft/sqldev/pages/java/windows/java-windows-1.md

 1. Press start
 2. Search for "Advanced System Settings"
 3. Click on the "Environment Variables" button
 4. Add the location of the bin folder of the JDK installation to the PATH variable in **System Variables**.
-The following is a typical value for the PATH variable C:\WINDOWS\system32;C:\WINDOWS;C:\Program Files\Java\jdk1.8.0\bin
+The following is a typical value for the PATH variable: C:\WINDOWS\system32;C:\WINDOWS;C:\Program Files\Java\jdk1.8.0\bin

 ## 1.3 Install Maven